 - Visit a psychic – I’d love to have a one-to-one session with a psychic, just for an experience if nothing else.

-- Read all of the Agatha Christie novels – I tell myself how much a fan of hers I am, but I have read everything she’s ever done?
+- Read all of the Agatha Christie novels – I tell myself how much a fan of hers I am, but have I read everything she’s ever done?
 No. I’ll have to make a list.